Pain medication options during labor and birth

 Epidural

 This is the most common form of pain management used in childbirth in the United States.
-An epidural blocks pain and other sensations in the lower half of your body, offering relief from contractions but still allowing you the ability to move within your bed and feel the urge to push your baby.
+An epidural blocks pain and other sensations from the upper abdomen on down, offering relief from contractions but still allowing you the ability to change positions within your bed and feel the urge to push your baby out.
 When you’re admitted to the hospital, it’s a common practice for someone from the anesthesia team to come to your labor room to introduce themselves and tell you about the epidural.
 They’ll review the benefits and risks and explain how it’s placed.
 As soon as you’re ready for an epidural, they will come to your room for the placement and it will work within 20-30 minutes.
 An epidural catheter is inserted into your epidural space, and medication continuously runs until after you have your baby.
-Ask your healthcare provider if anesthesia is located on your labor floor and when they recommend asking for an epidural.
-Be sure to get all the details during a visit prior to your delivery so you feel well informed when the big day comes.
+During labor, it can be helpful to communicate early if you’re considering an epidural as it takes some time to place and begin to work.
+Be sure to speak to your pregnancy provider prior to your delivery so you feel well informed when the big day comes.

 General anesthesia